AntithesisConundrum/thresherWork/README.md

 * default: This is what you usually want.
 Makes the first image under "media" up big, with all subsequent images pushed to the side as small.
 * vertical-feat-img: This is used for ops where the image is the authors' headshot.
 * If there's a problem or an editor wants something special, you can choose "no-feat-img-no-sb" and then input the images manually through the editor.

+# Images
+* Add photo credits by going to the Media page for that photo, then editing the caption field.

 # Best Practices
 * Keep main images relatively horizontal.